fleetdm/fleet/handbook/people.md

 2. If the new team member is in the United States, Eric will reach out to them and get any information needed (typically the new team member's home address and phone number) and send them a consulting or employment agreement through [Docusign](https://www.docusign.com/).
 If the new team member is an international employee or contractor, Eric will start the hiring process in [Pilot](https://pilot.co/).

-   >**_Note:_** *International contractor and employment agreements are handled by the Pilot.co when you start the hiring process.*
+   >**_Note:_** *International contractor and employment agreements are handled by Pilot.co when you start the hiring process.*

-3. **For US employees/contractors** After an agreement is signed and stored in the correct Google Drive folder, Eric will start onboarding the new team member in [Gusto](https://www.gusto.com/).
+3. **For US employees/contractors:** After an agreement is signed and stored in the correct Google Drive folder, Eric will start onboarding the new team member in [Gusto](https://www.gusto.com/).
 If the new team member is a W-2 employee, Eric will reach out to them and schedule an I-9 verification meeting.

    >**_Note:_** *If we're hiring in a new state, we'll have to register for state taxes and unemployment.
 This process can be handled by Gusto.
 Usually.*